newlandsvalley/purescript-school-of-music/README.md

 *  Allow variable definitions to refer to other variables defined earlier in the same scope
 *  Add construction for optional comments to the DSL
-*  Add option to re-select the loaded soundfonts
+*  Remove Line from the DSL in favour of Seq (everywhere) ?
 *  Add quickcheck style tests to the PSoM library

 The following control mechanisms are unimplemented because they also have not been implemented in HSoM: